ZeeyahOke/DSA-HW01/README.md

 * Ignores empty lines or extra whitespaces
 * Throws error if:

-  * Dimensions mismatch during addition/subtraction
+  * Dimension mismatch during addition/subtraction
   * Invalid characters, formats, or floating points in the input file

 ---